Champii/Rock/.github/templates/README.md

 Little language made with Rust and LLVM.

 Aim to follow the enforced safeness of the Rust model with a borrow checker (Soon™) and achieve high native performances thanks to LLVM.
-Rock is highly inspired from Livescript and Rust, and will also borrow (pun intended) some features from Crystal, from functional languages like Haskell, and even from Rust itself.
+Rock is highly inspired from [Livescript](https://livescript.net/), [Haskell](https://www.haskell.org/) and [Rust](https://www.rust-lang.org/)

 No to be taken seriously (yet)

 ## Index